EYBlockchain/starlight/doc/WRITEUP.md

 - `balances[msg.sender] -= value;`
-Since this is a secret state being edited, `msg.sender` might not appear on-chain (EDIT: THE FUNCTION WOULD NEED TO BE DECORATED 'ANON' TO ENSURE HIDING OF MSG.SENDER...
-TODO!!!).
+Since this is a secret state being edited, `msg.sender` might not appear on-chain.
 A PoKoSK would be needed within the circuit, so that a nullifier may be calculated, so as to prove that the `msg.sender` of the function is permitted to edit this state.
-But an Ethereum address (`ethPK`) is not efficient to calculate from its `ethSK` within a circuit; so the circuit must instead deal with an `(ownerSK)`
+But an Ethereum address (`ethPK`) is not efficient to calculate from its `ethSK` within a circuit; so the circuit must instead deal with an `ownerSK`

-UNFINISHED SECTION - I haven't got to the "Aaah, my brain!" part yet...

-## Overflow / underflow checks

-If we have an expression `a -= b`, which must be translated into a circuit, then the circuit will also need to check that `a > b`.

-If we have an expression `a += b`, which must be translated into a circuit, then the circuit will also need to check that `a + b < p`, for the field modulus `p`.

-If we have an expression `a / b`, we won't be able to perform `a / b` inside the circuit (without unexpected results).
-We'll need to pass in `a` and solution `c` as inputs and demonstrate that:
-- `a * c == b`
-- `a * c < p` <-- not sure how to do this.
-TODO: flagging this as a very tricky thing to solve!
-Probably need to do the calculation in binary.

-If we have an expression `a * b`, we'll need to ensure `a * b < p`.
-TODO: flagging this as a very tricky thing to solve!
-Probably need to do the calculation in binary.
+We must ensure that the owner of a state, for instance `admin` and the Ethereum address's corresponding `ownerPK`, is aware of changes to their secret.
+We know that an Ethereum address must be linked to an `ownerPK`, because we perform `msg.sender` checks in the contract and then ensure that the correct key exists inside the commitment.
+If we have a partitioned state where any user can increment a secret state they don't own (e.g. `balances[recipient]`), then we should broadcast that increment to the correct user without revealing secret information.

+**NB: starlight currently does not support `share with` syntax and broadcasting data**

+In its current form, the compiler produces a shield contract which, if such restrictions on ownership exists, contains a mapping of public keys:

+`mapping(address => uint256) public zkpPublicKeys;`

+This mapping is used to complete any check in the original Zolidity contract which requires Ethereum addresses and secret states.
+It's a temporary solution until we develop broadcasting encrypted data.

+##Write-up authors:

+ - MirandaWood
+ - IAmMichaelConnor